On NordLocker file encryption

 Encryption is the remedy that can solve cloud insecurity and your data privacy problems.
-The critical point here: you must do it on your own.
-Instead of relying on your cloud storage provider, you need to encrypt files on your computer before you move them to the cloud.
+The critical point here: you, and you alone, should have the key to your data.
 This way, you’re in charge.

 That’s why we’re introducing NordLocker.

 Powerful end-to-end encryption packed into a slick app makes data security a matter of seconds.
-Add the possibility to share encrypted files confidentially with specific recipients, and you’ll get a versatile file encryption app for your everyday workflow.
+And with the addition of private cloud storage, you can sync and share files privately and effortlessly.
 This is NordLocker.